-We are very pleased to announce that we have added hearing testing (B.A.E.R.) to our diagnostic capabilities at our Redwood City and Campbell facilities.
+We are very pleased to announce that we have added hearing testing (B.A.E.R.) to our diagnostic capabilities at our Dublin, Redwood City and Campbell facilities.

 BAER stands for brainstem auditory evoked response.
 In this test we play tones through earphones at sound levels between 70 and 105dB (which is roughly equivalent sound level from a vacuum cleaner and a rock concert) in each ear and record the nervous system’s electrical response from the level of the inner ear through the brainstem.

 The clicks produce between four and five waves in a normal animal.
 In many animals wave IV is not apparent or is seen as only a small notch as it is superimposed on the larger wave III.
 It is generally agreed that wave I comes from the cochlear nerve.
 The exact generators of the remainder of the waves are less certain: wave II is thought to be generated in the cochlear nuclei in the lateral medulla and the remainder of the waves are likely composites of several different brainstem structures as the electrical activity of auditory sensation moves cranial through the brainstem.
 The last wave usually observed, wave V, is thought to be generated at the level of the caudal colliculus and medial geniculate nucleus of the diencephalon.

 The most common utilization of this test is in certification of puppies and breeding animals through OFA.
 Congenital deafness is present in many dog breeds, especially those with merle or piebald color variants.
 Exact prevalence varies widely by breed, with some breeds like the Dalmatian having as much as 30% of the population affected in at least one ear.